 Visit in Wawel Royal Castle and Skałka Church (Church on the Rock).
 For those skipping the church - Schindler Enamel Factory museum.

-Visit in Wawel Castle is one of top things to do in Krakow.
-This impressive complex of buildings is listed on the UNESCO Heritage List and definitely the one of the biggest Krakow tourist attractions.
+Visit Wawel Castle is one of the top things to do in Krakow.
+This impressive complex of buildings is listed on the UNESCO Heritage List and definitely one of the biggest Krakow tourist attractions.
 It is so big, that it’s advisable to reserve at least a few hours for sightseeing.

 Besides the chambers, there are other must-see places - Royal Treasury, Armory and Wawel Cathedral.
-All those spots are worth stopping by, even if you’re not history aficionado.
+All those spots are worth stopping by, even if you’re not a history aficionado.

-Especially the cathedral makes you wonder about old kings, unstable history, and passing of time.
+Especially the cathedral makes you wonder about old kings, unstable history, and the passing of time.
 Very impressive!

-And it has to be like that - Wawel Cathedral was chosen for coronations of Polish kings.
+And it has to be like that - Wawel Cathedral was chosen for the coronations of Polish kings.
 There are also tombs of Polish kings, their family members, renowned army leaders and writers.

 PRO TIP: Wawel Castle is visited by thousands of tourists each year.
 Get a skip-the-line ticket with a professional guide and don’t waste time standing in a queue.

-Next thing which we want to visit is Skałka Church located close to Wawel Castle.
+The next thing which we want to visit is Skałka Church located close to Wawel Castle.

 Its full name is Church of St Michael the Archangel and St Stanislaus Bishop and Martyr (I know, such a long name!).
-This sacral complex of buildings is also Pauline Fathers Monastery.
+This sacral complex of buildings is also Pauline Father's Monastery.

-Now, one of the most important things to do in Krakow - visit Schindler's factory museum.
+Now, one of the most important things to do in Krakow - visit Schindler's Factory Museum.

-The fastest way to get there is to take a taxi (getting there by foot from Wawel castle takes about half an hour).
+The fastest way to get there is to take a taxi (getting there by foot from Wawel Castle takes about half an hour).

 The official title of this museum - Schindler Enamel Factory Museum is a bit misleading because enamel exhibits aren’t the main value of this place.
-It’s actually a museum depicting the life of Jews in Poland during World War II.
+It’s a museum depicting the life of Jews in Poland during World War II.

-However, we all need to visit such places to be reminded of humanity’s past errors, to be able to avoid such tragedies in the future.
+However, we all need to visit such places to be reminded of humanity’s past errors, and to be able to avoid such tragedies in the future.

 The owner of the factory was Oskar Schindler.
 Originally he was a member of German secret service and was meant to spy on Polish officials.
 But he chose a different destiny.

-After relocating to Cracow he bought enamel factory and started developing it.
+After relocating to Cracow he bought an enamel factory and started developing it.
 Every year he employed more and more workers, mostly Jews.
-In 1943 he created work camp close to the factory, in which there were located several hundreds of workers from his factory.
+In 1943 he created a work camp close to the factory, in which there were located several hundreds of workers from his factory.

 Thanks to Schindler’s factory many Jews avoided oppression and brutal death in concentration camps.